Anti-Prolegomena: An Introduction for the Refutation of Immanuel Kant's Philosophy

 finite—especially, since I believe Kant made them all equal in limitation.

-However, they all have to be finite for falling under the axioms (or principles) of finite time.
+However, they all have to be finite for falling under the axiom of finite time.

 2. But is Kant’s logic false?